martinsumner/leveled/docs/DESIGN.md

 All Ledger Keys created for any type must be 4-tuples starting with the tag.
 Abstraction with regards to types is currently imperfect, but the expectation is that these types will make support for application specific behaviours easier to achieve, such as behaviours which maybe required to support different [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

+Currently user-defined tags are supported as an experimental feature along with the ability to override the function which controls how metadata is split from the object value.
+Good choice of metadata is important to ensure the improved efficiency of folds over heads (as opposed to folds over objects), and the use of HEAD requests (as opposed to GET requests), can be exploited by applications using leveled.

 ## GET/PUT Paths

 The PUT path for new objects and object changes depends on the Bookie interacting with the Inker to ensure that the change has been persisted with the Journal, the Ledger is updated in batches after the PUT has been completed.